arcus/education_modules/regular_expressions/regular_expressions.md

 ***

-The regular expression that gives the pattern for American Express credit card numbers is given as `3[47][0-9]{13}`.
+The regular expression that gives the pattern for American Express credit card numbers is given as:

+`3[47][0-9]{13}`

 Which of the following is true?
 Select all that apply.

 [[ ]] American Express credit card numbers start with `347`.
 [[X]] American Express credit card numbers start with `34` or `37`.